kushidat/broaderPredicate_uberon/README.md

   - Expression Level: Not specified
   - No. of subqueries: 1
   - Property paths: No
-  - Limit on the number of rows returned: 100
+  - Limit on the number of rows returned: 100 and No (all rows)

 The average runtime (10 times):
+  - 7 sec [Execution date: 6 June 2024, all rows]
-  - 7 sec [Execution date: 6 June 2024]
+  - 7 sec [Execution date: 6 June 2024, 100 rows]
   - 2 sec [Execution date: 4 August 2023, All rows]

 Results: